 How should you read this book?

 - Annotate for:

-- o Orual's flaws
+- Orual's flaws

 - Turning points in the story

 - Relationship development between major characters

+- References to "faces" and identity

 How will you be assessed on what you understood from this book when you return?